brandur/sorg/content/drafts/graphql.md

 GraphiQL (and many more to come) that can be shared amongst any of its implementations.

-REST's momentum may appear to unstoppable, but chronic underdesign and loose conventions leave a lot to be desired.
+REST's momentum may appear unstoppable, but underdesign and loose conventions leave a lot to be desired.
 We'd be doing ourselves a favor by keeping our gaze on the horizon.

 [1] Common wisdom is that GraphQL at Facebook is sequestered to internal APIs only, although the public API